tawasta/mrp/mrp_bom_lca_excel/README.rst

     - Waste product
     - Waste endpoint

+5. Material summaries, which has the summaries of materials and energy consumption:
+    - 1. Product Materials Summary
+    - 2. Packaging Materials Summary
+    - 3. Product component materials
+    - 4. Delivery Packaging materials
+    - 5. All materials consumed in production
+    - 6. All materials in Incoming packaging
+    - 7. Summary of all materials
+    - 8. Workcenters Energy summary
+    - 9. Operations Energy summary

 Configuration
 =============
 \-

 Usage
 =====
-* Launch the export from Bill of Materials form/tree-view -> Print ->
+* Launch the export from Bill of Materials form/tree-view -> Print -> LCA BOM.
-  LCA BOM.
 Excel exported this way will ignore product variants.
-* Or (preferably) click Action in the BoM form and then "Print LCA excel".
+* Or (preferably) click "Print LCA excel" button in the BoM form.
 This opens up a wizard view to select a specific product variant to which according to values are calculated.

 Known issues / Roadmap
 ======================